 - Bookmark: Marks anything essential and often necessary up to 20.

-- Drag and Drop: Easy for copy and paste and transferring.
+- Drag and Drop: Easy for copying and pasting and transferring.

 - Different Integrated Features: Text editor, text viewer, image viewer.